rmrk-team/evm-nestable-demo/README.md

 ![alt text](images/Nestable_demo_hierarchy_creation_5.png)

 Finally each Kingdom is complete!
-The Wizard can now relax and retire in some quite place to think about the next game :sunglasses:
+The Wizard can now relax and retire in some quiet place to think about the next game. :sunglasses:

 ## Armies balancing - Transfer NFTs inside and outside the hierarchy